A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 12
+The game starts to become complicated as expected.
+I was surprised to figure out at least the first part in a very short time.
+I also had a hunch about the second one, and I was already using the half-coordinates thanks to some memories from past years and to a lucky Google search.
+Unfortunately my algorithm was not able to solve the corner case presented in one of the examples where 2 regions were touching an angle but were not part of the same segment.
+But it has been fun to spend the day on AoC after a rough couple of weeks, so I am not disappointed after all!
+I am starting to appreciate Rust and I will try to stick to it for the rest of the competition.
+Cool!

 # Day 11
 Very interesting riddle!
 It was one of these days that while reading part one, you might already guess what part two will be asking you.
 After solving quickly